How To Know How Deep To Set Your Float – 2 Easy Ways

 Got A Question About How Deep To Set Your Float

 The two best methods for finding the bottom are to use the drop shot rig or use the drag method with a heavy bait or fly.
-But if you have a question, comment, or tip regarding how deep to set your float let me and other readers know in the comments section below.
+If you have a question, comment, or tip regarding how deep to set your float let me and other readers know in the comments section below.

 Tight Lines